IntersectMBO/cardano-updates/scripts/README.md

 # PR Summary Scripts

-This repository contains three scripts that allow you to generate a merged PR summary, which can be used to build change logs for releases.
-The scripts are designed to be run in a specific order to obtain the desired result.
+This repository contains scripts to generate a merged PR summary and create a specific blog post.
+These scripts can be used to build change logs for releases and create blog posts for specific updates.

 ## Scripts